 For one of our products, we tried using Jira ourselves for tracking roadmap voting.
 As customers requested improvements, we’d add them to our Jira project.
 But because each internal user could only vote once, we couldn’t properly track outside demand.
 If we had 10 customers ask for the same feature, we couldn’t easily capture that info in Jira.
 This was part of our motivation for creating Feature Upvote.

-Voting in Jira could work well for an internal team.
-However the voting is not an immediately obvious feature in Jira.
-You'd need to explain to each team member
+Voting in Jira work wells when all your users are part of your organisation.
+The voting is not an immediately obvious feature in Jira, so you would need to explain to each team member:

 Jira is a magnificent tool, but it is best used for tracking generic issues.
 It is not ideal for allowing users or stakeholders to vote on your roadmap.

 You can use a shared Excel document or Google Sheets document to record each suggestion your customers make.
 Use one column to record number of votes.
 Here’s a sample structure.

 This is okay for a diligent team.
 You probably already have Excel or Google Sheets.
 Most of your team are probably already proficient in either Excel or Google Sheets.
 But as a voting solution it is cumbersome, it requires a manual process, and lacks public visibility.
 It won’t record who voted and when.
 It is hard to clarify suggestions, to comment on them, and to know if the votes were recent or from long ago.
 Users can’t tell if they’ve already voted for a particular improvement.

-A spreadsheet has the advantage that you can set it up immediately without any new accounts or products.
+A spreadsheet has the advantage that you can set it up immediately without purchasing new products or creating new accounts.